I read the emails at the break, and I know, I know, I'm not taking enough calls.

 The survey found that 53% of Americans said that most members of Congress should not be re-elected, compared with just 34% who said that most members should be.

-Because when you ask people, what do you think about incumbents?
+I was wondering, see, these polls actually don't mean much because when you ask people, what do you think about incumbents?

-Get rid of them all.
+Get rid of the wall.

 What about your guy?